Nils7698/Projektarbeit/README.md

 ____________________

-### How To:
+### How To

+#### KIT Topology
-In the 'Code' Folder the kit_topology is the latest KIT network topology.
+The **`kit_topology`** file in the `Code` folder contains the latest representation of the KIT network topology.

+To run the topology, use:
+sudo python3 kit_topology_v5.py [--clients N]

+The --clients parameter is optional.
+It defines the number of clients per leaf switch.
+If omitted, the default value is 3 clients per leaf.

+### New SDN-Enabled Topology

-In the newTopology folder is our new, complex topology with a SDN controller
+The newTopology folder contains a more complex network topology that integrates an SDN controller for advanced network management.